 This Graduate Studio was conducted at the University of Oregon as part of Waechter Architecture’s ongoing work identifying a series of All-Wood design vocabularies.
 Over the course of three months, students identified individualized approaches to All-Wood design and helped expand a matrix of potential assembly, structural and MEP approaches.

-This studio was a speculative and experiential exercise offered at the University of Oregon to explore aspects of Waechter Architecture’s unqiue design process.
+This studio was a speculative and experiential exercise offered at the University of Oregon to explore aspects of Waechter Architecture’s unique design process.
 Students carried out a series of studies of singular rooms progressing to full building proposals through the use of hand-made physical models.